 I want to feel good in my clothes, but how can I when I’m constantly taking in messages that for clothes to look amazing I need to be a certain size or shape?

-Brands promote their clothing using thin models, which means many people, myself included, feel the pressure to look that same way.
-I feel as though I couldn’t pull off that tight skirt because of my lack of toned stomach muscles, there’s no way it would look as good on me as it does on the model … and there we have it.
+Many people feel pressured into looking the same way as the thin models brands use to promote their clothing.
+I feel as though I couldn’t pull off that tight skirt because of my lack of toned stomach muscles.
+There’s no way it would look as good on me as it does on the model … and there we have it.
 More comparison!

-The same goes for men, unless specifically looking at plus-sized men’s clothing, the majority of male models are very slim and have more muscle definition than you can shake a stick at, a completely unrealistic ideal for young men.
+The same goes for men.
+The majority of male models are very slim.
+They also have more muscle definition than you can shake a stick at, a completely unrealistic ideal for young men.
 Just as not every woman can be a size 6, not every man can maintain a muscular physique.

-It’s not surprising that all of this pressure can be detrimental to one’s mental health, clothing can be the enemy when you feel as though someone of a different body type could wear any outfit better than you could.
+All of this pressure can be detrimental to one’s mental health.
+Clothing can be the enemy when you feel as though someone of a different body type could wear any outfit better than you could.

-This is something that needs to change, and the first step is for brands to show normal bodies in their outfits, by all means show some size 6 models, but also show some size 10s, 14s, 18s, variety is beautiful!
+This is something that needs to change.
+The first step is for brands to show normal bodies in their outfits.
+By all means show some size 6 models, but also show some size 10s, 14s, 18s.
+Variety is beautiful!

-All body types should be celebrated, not shunned, and the way to do this is through representation and normalisation of a spectrum of different shapes and sizes.
+All body types should be celebrated, not shunned.
+The way to do this is through representation and normalisation of a spectrum of different shapes and sizes.

 Written by Shona Radcliffe